Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 Proteasome inhibitors interfere with cancer cells’ waste-removal systems.
 These medications prevent the cells from disposing of extra proteins, causing the cells to die.
 Carfilzomib (Kyprolis), ixazomib (Ninlaro), and bortezomib (Velcade) are proteasome inhibitors currently used for treating multiple myeloma.

 This commonly prescribed type of myeloma treatment is partly responsible for improved survival and quality of life for people living with multiple myeloma.
-Some proteasome inhibitors can be taken orally rather than as an IV infusion.
+Some proteasome inhibitors can be taken orally or given as a subcutaneous (under the skin) injection rather than an IV infusion.

 Side effects associated with proteasome inhibitors include: